July, 2019-September, 2021

-Erikson Institute received a grant from the Foundation for Child Development to examine the reasons behind the decreasing numbers of licensed family child care (FCC) in the U.S and the factors that contribute to FCC engagement and retention in the early childhood workforce.
-The exploratory study seeks to understand why FCC providers enter the field, what keeps them engaged, and the reasons for departure from the profession.
-Study findings will inform efforts to increase the numbers of high-quality FCC settings and integrate these professionals into the broader early care and education workforce and systems at all levels.
+Erikson Institute received a grant from the Foundation for Child Development to examine the reasons behind the decreasing numbers of licensed family child care programs (FCC) in the U.S and the factors that contribute to FCC engagement and retention in the early childhood workforce.
+The exploratory study seeks to understand why FCC educators enter the field, what keeps them engaged, and the reasons for departure from the profession.
+Study findings inform efforts to increase the numbers of high-quality FCC settings and integrate these professionals into the broader early care and education workforce and systems at all levels.